ABWOD stands for Abdominal Workout of the Day.

 Our intention is to provide ideas on how to scale with each ABWOD.
 Generally, you can scale down by choosing easier movements or easier variations of the movement, decreasing weight, or decreasing reps/rounds.
 You can also increase rest time as needed.
 To scale up, increase weight, increase reps/rounds, decrease rest, or perform the most difficult variation of the movement.
 Note: in most cases, scaling up won’t be necessary, because many of these ABWODs are hard as it is.

-We release ABWODs every Monday, Wednesday, and Friday.
+We release ABWODs Monday, Wednesday, and Friday.
 That’s when we do them, only because it fits into our overall workout program that way.
 Choose days that work with your workout schedule or program.